Einstein-Podolsky-Rosen correlations in spontaneous parametric down-conversion: Beyond the Gaussian approximation

 In free space and collinear propagation,

 Therefore,

 where

+\revI{To the best of our knowledge, an accurate analytic expression for $\psi$ in the coordinate representation is not available in the literature, except under the Gaussian approximation, which consists of replacing $\sinc(l_{t}Q_{x}-\beta ^{2}P^{2})$ in Eq. \eqref{psiQPexact} by a Gaussian function, necessarily neglecting the walk-off term $l_{t}Q_{x}$.
+This approximation works well when $L/k_{p}w_{0}^{2}\ll 1$, that is, when the pump beam is highly collimated, or when the crystal is very thin ($L\approx 1\,\mathrm{mm}$) \cite{Gomez2012}.}

-To the best of our knowledge, an accurate analytic expression for $\psi$ in the coordinate representation is not available in the literature.
-To arrive at such expression, we adopt the following approximation: For pump beams with reasonably narrow-band angular spectra ($w_{0} \ge 50\,\mu$m) and $L\sim$ 1\,mm to\ 5\,mm, which cover most practical cases, we can make
+To arrive at an expression for $\psi$, in coordinate representation, we adopt the following approximation: For pump beams with reasonably narrow-band angular spectra ($w_{0} \ge 50\,\mu$m) and $L\sim$ 1\,mm to\ 5\,mm, which cover most practical cases, we can make